Suspected Syria munitions boat to leave Cyprus

 He declined to comment on the cargo of the ship, which one newspaper said sailed from St. Petersburg about a month ago.
 He did not specify the reasons for the vessel switching course or its new destination.

-Authorities would be in a position to issue more information later Wednesday, he said.
+Authorities would be in a position to issue more information later on Wednesday, he said.

 Another newspaper, Simerini, said initial reports suggested the vessel was carrying 35 tonnes of explosives, weapons and munitions.